 I stumbled upon a blog from Katrina Kibben earlier this week, What I Learned Writing 60 Job Posts in 60 Days.
 You should read it, too.
 A couple of things really jumped out for me.
 First, there are a lot of truly awful job postings.
 They’re not doing much, if anything, to attract the right kinds of candidates.

 Next was Katrina’s assertion that most recruiters have never been taught how to properly write a job description.
-I bet she’s right.
+I bet they’re right.
 I hadn’t really thought about it much, but it’s really a specific type of writing … in much the same way that blogging differs from literary fiction which differs from technical writing.
 So even people who are great bloggers or competent business communicators struggle to write compelling job postings.

 Now combine that with this quote, “Writing is intimidating for practitioners.
 One of the hardest parts about recruiting (besides the hiring part) is being expected to be good at everything.
 That’s not realistic.
 Across the board, copywriting is the one place where the fewest number of people really felt confident.”
 Boy, this is spot-on.
 Writing scares people.
 I see it all the time when I ask people to guest blog or need them to send a bio or prepare a session description.
 People don’t like to write, have a hard time getting started, don’t think they’re good writers, aren’t confident with grammar/spelling/punctuation, may not be native speakers of the language … you get the idea.